-Traditionally, shop doors are recessed from the street and are timber half or three quarter glazed with a solid moulded panel.
+5.21 Traditionally, shop doors are recessed from the street and are timber half or three quarter glazed with a solid moulded panel.

-Guiding principles for doors:
+5.22 Guiding principles for doors:

 - i.
 Where traditional doors survive they must be retained.
 Where this is not practicable they should be replicated. - ii.
 The door panel should match the height and style of any panelling present on the stallriser and mouldings should be sympathetic to the period. - iii.
 Doors and windows should normally be painted in a matching colour. - iv.
 All original ironmongery, fittings and fixtures should be retained and, where necessary, overhauled.
-Where new doors are necessary, they should match as closely as possible the original design and material.
+Where new doors are necessary, they should be carefully salvaged and re-used.